Fort Lauderdale Strikers History

 Miami FC came into existence as a United Soccer Leagues First Division expansion franchise in 2006.
 The big name on the roster that inaugural year was former World Cup star Romário.
 The Brazilian striker scored 19 goals in 25 matches for the club.
 Although he left the team for Adelaide United in Australia late in the season, they finished their first year in fifth place and earned a spot in the USL First Division playoffs.
 That success was fleeting, however, as Miami FC has finished each of its subsequent three seasons in ninth place and out of the post-season.
 2010 saw a shakeup in the second tier of American soccer and the club joined with several of its fellow clubs to leave the USL and form a new North American Soccer League.
 Lawsuits followed and since neither the NASL or USL really had enough clubs to be sanctioned as the second division league, the United States Soccer Federation created the Division 2 Professional League comprised of the two feuding leagues to play in 2010 until a solution to the problem is found.

 Success at the ticket office for Miami has lagged behind the rest of the league.
 For the first several seasons the club called Tropical Park Stadium home.
 In 2009 the club made a change and split time during the season between FIU Stadium in Miami and Lockhart Stadium in Fort Lauderdale.
 Over the course of the season, as most Miami-based soccer teams eventually learn, they discovered that attendance for home matches was greater in Broward County than in Miami-Dade.
 Therefore, in 2010 the move to Lockhart was made full-time.
 On June 9, 2010, Miami FC issued a press release announcing that they would officially pay homage to the legacy of the Fort Lauderdale Strikers.
-The club will incorporate the Strikers name and ethos starting in 2011, but details were not announced.
+The club incorporated the Strikers name and ethos starting in 2011.
+Despite finishing most seasons mid-table, the Strikers fared better in the playoffs.
+They played in the final in 2011 and 2014, losing to NSC Minnesota Stars and San Antonio Scorpions, respectively.

 |2006||Miami FC||28||11||6||11||47||44||+3||39||5th, USL First Division|